chiranjan-on-git/outbreak_predictor/README.md

 An end-to-end data science application that forecasts disease outbreaks based on historical data from the World Health Organization (WHO).
 The project transforms raw time-series data into actionable insights, presented in a clean, interactive web dashboard.

-*(Feel free to replace this placeholder image with a screenshot of your own dashboard!)*

 ## Features

 -   **Machine Learning Model**: Utilizes an XGBoost model to forecast future disease cases for the next year.